top of page

 I had a room-mate and thus didn't suffer for company.
 I worked full-time and had no desire nor designs to get rich.
 I wanted to find a woman and make a family.
 My stereo was constantly on.
 I saw in my minds eye, a little cabin in among some pine trees and hills.
 I smoked Drum tobacco and read many books.
 My social interactions consisted of either telling stories or philosophizing with anyone who passed by to visit.
 I wouldn't have traded places with anyone I knew.

 Forty years later I was sitting on the porch of my trailer in Lillooet looking toward my garden.
 It was late summer and the hills were already starting to rust and the wind smelled of change.
 My ground was full of tomatoes and yellow crooked-neck squash.
-I was wearing canvas construction pants, a white tee-shirt and suspenders.
+I was wearing canvas pants, a white tee-shirt and suspenders.
 I still weighed in at about 165 lbs.
 I had known six women in the biblical sense and had married three of them.

 As I pondered my existence, I was surprised to experience déjà vu from 1975.
 I was now retired and still I had no desire to get rich.
-I had eventually found that good woman and we had enjoyed twenty-nine years to that date.
+I had eventually found my compatible woman and we had enjoyed twenty-nine years to that date.
 I had two fine sons and I still smoked Drum tobacco.
-My stereo was still working and my trailer was nestled in some pine-clad mountains.
+My same stereo was still working and my trailer was nestled in some pine-clad mountains.
 My social interactions still consisted of telling stories or philosophizing.
 I still wouldn't have traded places with anyone I knew.

 I love females with a universality and totality that has perplexed me since I was climbing trees and catching frogs.
 Casanova and Van Gogh were two sides of the same ego, in my book.
 I have fallen in love more times than I can count, though I have never been unfaithful, not even to a girlfriend.
 I admire men as if each were a father, a brother, a grandfather or a son to me.
 I have always treated them as such in my dealings.